tombanksme/websocket-documentation/docs/the-basics/authorization.md

 # Authorization

-You may want to limit connections to your WebSocket server to a specific group of people.
-To do this override the `authorizeUpgrade` function and return `true` or `false`.
+For some services, you may want to authorize upgrade requests.
+With this library, this task is simple.

+Simply override the authorizeUpgrade function to your Server class and return true or false.

 ```typescript title="/src/AuthorizationServer.ts"
 import { IncomingMessage } from "http";